 14. People ask, Can ladies wear?

 Yes, of course.
-According to our authentic scriptures, Rudraksha can be worn at all times by all persons irrespective of gender, caste or creed.
+According to our authentic scriptures, Rudraksha can be worn at all times by all persons irrespective of gender, caste, or creed.
 Even animals benefit by wearing Rudraksha beads.

 15. Is it that only Hindus can wear?

 Ancient texts do not mention Non-veg and alcohol being prohibitive for a Rudraksha wearer.
 Make Rudraksha a part of your body.
-Your faith will bring grace in your life.
-Slowly you will find that you are moving away from non - Veg and alcohol as these tamasic items distract a person from spiritual path.
+Your faith will bring grace to your life.
+Slowly you will find that you are moving away from non - Veg and alcohol as these tamasic items distract a person from the spiritual path.

 17. How can we tell if a Rudraksha has lost its vibrancy?

-Rudraksha have a certain quality by nature, so it is important to wear them on the body in a way that treats the Rudraksha with respect and care.
+Rudraksha has a certain quality by nature, so it is important to wear them on the body in a way that treats the Rudraksha with respect and care.
 Rudraksha should not be worn like jewelry and kept aside later.
 When a person decides to wear a Rudraksha, it should become like a part of them.

 If someone decides not to wear their Rudraksha for an extended period of time, it should be kept preferably in a pooja room.

 There are certain situations that are not conducive for Rudraksha.
-If you don’t wan a Rudraksha it should be buried in the soil, if possible, or offered to a body of water, like a river or a well.
+If you don’t want a Rudraksha it should be buried in the soil, if possible, or offered to a body of water, like a river or a well.